Fairport, Pittsford, Rochester NY

 Who should not get dental X-rays?

-Everyone should get X-rays taken during their routine dental cleanings and examinations as means to document any changes in their oral health, and to identify any concerns that require treatment.
+Everyone should get X-rays taken during their routine dental cleanings and examinations as means to document any changes in their oral health and to identify any concerns that require treatment.
 Be sure that you share your entire medical history with the dentist and dental care team prior to receiving any X-rays or even any treatment.
-Certain conditions such as pregnancy may preclude a patient from getting routine X-rays, although the dentist may find that an X-ray is necessary in an emergency situation.
+Certain conditions such as pregnancy may preclude a patient from getting routine X-rays, although the dentist may find that an X-ray is necessary for an emergency situation.

 The dentist will only recommend X-rays when it is necessary.
 If you have concerns about getting dental X-rays, you should discuss these with your dentist.